Hesam-Eskandari/tech-school/dart/02-internmediates.md

 ### Static Fields And Methods
 - Use `static` keyword before type when declaring a static field or method: `static type name;`
 - Getter and setter of a static field must be static
-- A static field or method belongs to class itself and not its objects
+- A static field or method belongs to class itself and not to its objects
 - Use the class name to access a static field or method

 ```dart